Our Team of Veterinarians

-We’re proud to introduce our veterinarians to you—they’re a unique group of individuals with diverse backgrounds, interests, and talents.
+We’re proud to introduce our team of veterinarians to you—they’re a unique group of individuals with diverse backgrounds, interests, and talents.

 Michael Geraghty, DVM Owner & Medical Director

 A 1996 graduate of the College of Veterinary Medicine at Cornell University, Dr. Geraghty is a practicing veterinarian with a focus on emergency medicine and surgery.
 He and his wife have been members of the Treasure Coast community for almost two decades.
 They and their four children enjoy spending lazy days together at the area’s beautiful beaches, along with taking frequent trips to Disney World.

 Haley Johnson, DVM Associate Veterinarian - Day Practice

 Dr. Johnson knew she wanted to be a veterinarian from the time she was a little girl.
 As she grew up in the small town of Rome, Georgia, her desire to become a veterinarian also continued to grow.
 She completed her undergraduate degree at Berry College in Rome in 2008.
 She then went on to complete her degree in veterinary medicine at the University of Tennessee in 2012.
 From 2012-2013, Dr. Johnson did a rotating internship at Coral Springs Animal Hospital.
 She then remained there as an emergency veterinarian until 2015, when she decided to move north and join our team here at Veterinary Medical Center.